 How to Avoid Stings

 Most encounters with stinging caterpillars result from accidently brushing against leaves on which they are feeding.
 The chances of running into these insects are relatively low, but occasionally one species may be very abundant.
 Also the more time spent in wooded areas, the greater the opportunity for contact.
 Most of these caterpillars are distinctly marked or brightly colored.
+We call this warning coloration.
 This can allow you to see and avoid them.
 If you find one on yourself, don't brush it off or slap it with a bare hand.
 Use a stick or other object to remove it carefully.
 Hollow spines may break off in clothing or gloves.

 First Aid for Stings

 No really effective home first aid treatments for caterpillar stings are available.
 Adhesive tape or transparent tape may be used to pull out some of the broken spines in the sting area.
 Washing the area thoroughly with soap and water may help remove some of the irritating venom.
 Prompt application of an ice pack or baking soda may help to reduce pain and prevent swelling.
 Antihistaminic drugs, often administered for bee and wasp stings, are reportedly ineffective.
 See a physician if severe reactions occur.
-Very young, aged or persons in poor health are more likely to suffer severe reaction symptoms.
+Very young, aged or unhealthy persons are more likely to suffer severe reaction symptoms.